lbrilh/QRT-StockReturnPrediction/Overview.md

 TODO's:
-Add non-linear features like exponential moving average, volume weighted average price adjustment, price volume trend, log-transform of volume?
+Add non-linear features like volume weighted average price adjustment, price volume trend Add Mean of RET grouped by SECTOR + DATE (rn only grouped by STOCK + DATE)

+Do np.arcsinh transformation of volume

 Summary:
 Hyperparameter tuning leads to overfitting and we achieve worse results than using default hyperparameter.
 RSI should be left to 20.

 BEST SUBMISSION